-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to filing requirements for the past 90 days.
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accele

-Accelerated filer ☑
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), filing requirements for the past 90 days.
+Yes ☑ No □ • Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ filer.
+See de finition of Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b 2 of the Exchange Act).
+Yes □ No ☑ The number of outstanding shares of the registrant's Common Stock as of April 30, 2006 was 176 981 486

-Non-accelerated filer \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b 2 of the Exchange Act).
-Yes 🗆 No 🗹

-The number of outstanding shares of the registrant's Common Stock as of April 30, 2006 was 176,981,486.

-QUARTERLY REPORT ON FORM 10-Q March 31, 2006 TABLE OF CONTENTS
+QUARTERLY REPORT ON FORM 10-Q/ A

+March 31, 2006

+TABLE OF CONTENTS